kvirc/KVIrc/README.md

 ## About

-Welcome, this is the GithHub development and bug tracker home for the KVIrc project.
+Welcome, this is the GitHub development and bug tracker home for the KVIrc project.

 KVIrc is a free and portable IRC client leveraging the Qt GUI toolkit.
-KVirc is written by Szymon Stefanek and the KVIrc development team, with the contribution and support of many IRC addicted developers around the world.
+KVIrc is written by Szymon Stefanek and the KVIrc development team, with the contribution and support of many IRC addicted developers around the world.

 ### Getting involved